-Number activities don’t have to be boring, make them fun so your preschooler will love math!
+Number activities for preschoolers don't have to be boring and just worksheets, make them fun so your preschooler will love math!

-[As I'm typing this, Henry's shouting excitedly as he's counting how many things on his sprayer... though I'm not really sure what's he's counting exactly.
-He made it to 39 though!]
+As I’m typing this, Henry’s shouting excitedly as he’s counting how many things on his sprayer…though I’m not really sure what he’s counting exactly.
+He made it to 39 though!

-Identifying numbers can be a learning experience for preschoolers [and younger!].
+Identifying numbers can be a learning experience for preschoolers (and younger!).
 Many of the ABC recognition activities can also be adjusted for numbers.
-Here’s 11 number activities to help a preschooler recognize their numbers.

 - Go on a hunt for numbers and match it with the same number!

-- Create a parking lot with numbers.
-[Little Family Fun]
+- Little Family Fun created a parking lot with numbers.

-- Have target practice with water balloons and numbers!
-[Mom to 2 Posh Lil Divas]
+- Have target practice with water balloons and numbers, like Mom to 2 Posh Lil Divas.

 Learning there’s a sequence to the numbers and what comes next.
-Here’s 17 number activities to help a preschoolers learn to count.
+Try these 18 number activities to help preschoolers learn to count.

 - Connect the dots!
 A simple past-time activity that reinforces the order of numbers.